 At UNCG, students enjoy close working relationships with faculty and a wide range of opportunities to experience research and scholarship at the professional level.

 Undergraduate research and scholarship activities are facilitated by:

-The Graduate School at UNCG is responsible for the welfare of all the graduate programs on campus and approximately 3600 graduate students from 33 states and 34 foreign countries.
-The University offers three doctoral degrees in eighteen areas of study, master’s degrees in a wide variety of concentrations including four Master of Fine Arts degrees, and a number of Post-Baccalaureate and Post-Master’s Certificates.
+The Graduate School is responsible for the welfare of all the graduate programs on campus and approximately 3600 graduate students from 33 states and 34 foreign countries.

-UNCG Research is proud to house the Office of Comprehensive Transition and Post-Secondary Education, the organization responsible for Beyond Academics at UNCG.
-Beyond Academics is a 501 (c)(3) non-profit affiliate of the university that provides supports and services for enrolled students.
+The Office of Research and Engagement is proud to house and support the Office of Comprehensive Transition and Post-Secondary Education, the organization responsible for Beyond Academics at UNCG.

 Through Beyond Academics, the University offers students with intellectual disabilities a four-year certificate course of study called Integrative Community Studies.